BhargavLimbad786/Encryption/README.md

 Dependencies

-    check the given requirements.txt file for all Dependencies and used it for your script.
+    check the given requirements.txt file for all Dependencies and used it for your script.run pip install -r requirements.txt

 Installation